jellyfin/jellyfin.org/docs/general/installation/source.md

    windows\build-jellyfin.ps1 -verbose
    ```

-   - The `-WindowsVersion` and `-Architecture` flags can optimize the build for your current environment; the default is generic Windows x64.
+   - The `-WindowsVersion` and `-Architecture` flags can optimize the build for your current environment; The default is a generic Windows x64.

-   - The `-InstallLocation` flag lets you select where the compiled binaries go; the default is `$Env:AppData\Jellyfin-Server\`.
+   - The `-InstallLocation` flag lets you select where the compiled binaries go; The default is `$Env:AppData\Jellyfin-Server\`.

-   - The `-InstallFFMPEG` flag will automatically pull the stable `ffmpeg` binaries appropriate to your architecture (x86/x64 only for now) from [BtbN](https://github.com/BtbN/FFmpeg-Builds/releases) and place them in your Jellyfin directory.
+   - The `-InstallFFMPEG` flag will automatically pull the appropriate stable `ffmpeg` binaries for your architecture (x86/x64 only for now) from [BtbN](https://github.com/BtbN/FFmpeg-Builds/releases) and place them in your Jellyfin directory.

-   - The `-InstallNSSM` flag will automatically pull the stable `nssm` binary appropriate to your architecture (x86/x64 only for now) from [NSSM's Website](https://nssm.cc/) and place it in your Jellyfin directory.
+   - The `-InstallNSSM` flag will automatically pull the appropriate stable `nssm` binary for your architecture (x86/x64 only for now) from [NSSM's Website](https://nssm.cc/) and place it in your Jellyfin directory.

 7. (Optional) Use [NSSM](https://nssm.cc) to configure Jellyfin to run as a service.